A (long) introduction

 Columbus, Ohio - my home for four years

-I ended up graduating uni with a 2.1 degree and my dream job, which I'm so proud of considering everything I had going on personally.
-Fast forward to February 2015 and I moved to Columbus, Ohio to start my job as a Graphic Designer for Abercrombie & Fitch.
+I ended up graduating uni with a 2.1 degree and my dream job.
+Fast forward to February 2015 and I moved to Columbus, Ohio to start my career as a Graphic Designer for Abercrombie & Fitch.

-I was placed in Abercrombie Kids Boyswear department which was honestly the dream as I got to design kids t-shirts with dinosaurs, pizzas and astronauts on.
-They'd accepted 19 other people from the UK and Australia for jobs across fashion design and graphics so I wasn't alone which made the move a whole lot easier, and we all became really close friends.
+I was placed in Abercrombie Kids Boyswear department which was the dream as I got to design kids t-shirts with dinosaurs, pizzas and astronauts on.
+They'd accepted 19 other people from the UK and Australia for jobs across fashion design and graphics so I wasn't alone which made the move a lot easier.

 Bamber Prints Blog - A (Long) Introduction - Photographs of my time in Ohio working for Abercrombie & Fitch